ehei1/detour_sample/README.md

+# project
-# detour_dx9
+## detour_dx9
-minimal sample for hooking DirectX 9 with [Microsoft Detours](https://github.com/microsoft/Detours)
+* minimal sample for hooking DirectX 9 with [Microsoft Detours](https://github.com/microsoft/Detours)
+* IDirect3DDevice9::EndScene() is hooked by Hooked_EndScene()

-# detour_dx9_wrapper
+## detour_dx9_wrapper
-easy detouring with wrapper. see detour.h and detour_ID3DXConstantTable.h in wrapper folder. it clears when destructing
+* easy detouring with wrapper
+* see detour.h and detour_ID3DXConstantTable.h in wrapper folder

-it will warn to output window with OutputDebugString() about unused variable in hlsl
+* it will warn to output window with OutputDebugString() about unused variable in hlsl
 > ID3DXConstantTable::SetFloat("unused") D3DERR_INVALIDCALL: Invalid call

-## build
+# build
+* it needs to install [DirectX9 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812)
 * run Visual Studio with administrator mode to build Detours

-## detoure_dx9
-* it needs to install [DirectX9 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812)
-* IDirect3DDevice9::EndScene() is hooked by Hooked_EndScene()